 The particular danger with tortoises is that being at the more unusual end of the pet spectrum makes them vulnerable to being a ‘flavour of the month’ type pet.

 Unfortunately many people think of tortoises as being a fun accessory more than a serious pet, but of course nothing could be further from the truth.
-From the very specific husbandry and set-up requirements they demand, to the long term commitment that’s inherent with a owning a tortoise, there are lot of good reasons to at the very least think twice, or indeed maybe even think again before buying a tortoise.
+From the very specific husbandry, lighting and set-up requirements they demand, to the long term commitment that’s inherent with a owning a tortoise, there are lot of good reasons to at the very least think twice, or indeed maybe even think again before buying a tortoise.

 I know better than anyone how difficult it can be to look after a tortoise properly.
 When my son was born a few years ago, unfortunately my wife and I were so preoccupied that we neglected our then 16 year old tortoise, who we wrongly believed was winding down for hibernation.
 Unfortunately we found her dead one morning, and I believe the reason was because we hadn’t kept a close enough eye on the temperature in her hibernation box leading her to wake up too early, and ultimately starve.